Table of Contents

 Moab’s incredible desert towers

 Try your hand at climbing Moab’s incredible towers in Castle Valley where formations such as the Priest, Castleton and The Rectory can be found.
 I find routes like Kor-Ingalls and Fine Jade an absolute delight.
 Want to test your aid climbing abilities to the max?
-Few areas will challenge the serious aid climber like the Fisher Towers near Castle Valley, the largest free-standing tower in the United States.
+Few areas will challenge the serious aid climber like the Fisher Towers near Castle Valley, the largest free-standing tower in the United States and home to routes that rival the climbing at Devil’s Tower.
 At Fisher, you’ll have your face and gear caked in mud—and fear is the name of the game.
 I also recommend attempting routes such as the Finger of Fate on the Titan.
 It draws the willing from all over!

 The best time of year to visit Moab

 My favorite time of year to rock climb in Moab is the fall.
 The trade-off is potentially more wet, unstable weather.
 Word of the wise, you’ll want to give it 2-3 days to dry after a rainfall before heading out.
 Embarking on a bit of a guessing game is worth seeing the changing colors of the cottonwoods and aspens, coupled with the typically temperate weather providing a climber’s paradise.
 Some may bemoan the crowds, and while I certainly love a quiet route or crag, the crowds are a symptom of some of the best conditions to climb in.

 The other best time of year to visit Moab is in the spring from March to May, where temperatures can often be colder and the landscape of trees still barren, but you’ll claim your routes with far fewer crowds competing for space.